ashur7035-lgtm/Sales_Performance_Dashboard_PowerBI/PowerBI_File/README.md

-Power BI (.pbix) project files for the Sales Performance Dashboard.
 # Power BI Project Files

 This folder contains the core Power BI (.pbix) file for the **Sales Performance Dashboard** project.